 5 things we learned from the Premier League this weekend

-Everton remain in the bottom three after another defeat but their was joy for Crystal Palace, Manchester United and Manchester City.
+Everton win for the first time in nine matches, while another West Ham loss means manager Slaven Bilic is under more pressure.

-Manchester City remain five points clear after the latest round of Premier League fixtures.
+Unbeaten leaders Manchester City moved eight points clear at the top of the Premier League heading into the forthcoming international break following another convincing victory.

-There was a big win for Manchester United over Tottenham, while Claude Puel got off to a winning start as Leicester boss and deepened Everton’s woes in the process.
+Champions Chelsea also enjoyed a big win at the expense of Manchester United, while struggling Everton pulled off a remarkable comeback to pile more pressure on the likes of Swansea and West Ham.

 Here, we pick out five things we learned from the weekend’s matches.